Saru! Get You! Million Monkeys

-is a platforming video game published and developed by Sony Computer Entertainment for the PlayStation 2 video game console.
-It was released throughout Asia a year after the previous title Ape Escape 3.
+is a 2006 platform video game developed and published by Sony Computer Entertainment for the PlayStation 2 as part of the Ape Escape series.
+It was released throughout Asia a year after the series' previous title Ape Escape 3.
 The game was planned to be released in the United Kingdom in late 2006.
 Ultimately, it was never released outside of Asia.

 Plot

 The game has two story plots to play.
 One is "Team Kakeru" referring to the main heroes of the series, the other "Team Specter" which refers to enemy Specter and the monkeys.
 Each "team" has their own plot, which involves the same Gameplay, but the story has changed.

 In "Team Kakeru" mode, the story starts with the main heroes gathering in Tokyo.
 The professor's computer program in the form of the character "Chall", alerts them of the disaster happening in the city.
 It is shown that Specter has joined forces with an alien race, to take over the world once more.
 However, it's later revealed that the "alien race" are mutant versions of the breed "Pipotron" which take the DNA of the Pipotron Monkeys, and uses it to create other creatures to help dominate the globe.
 The player is left to destroy any of the Specter's Robot's and Monkeys and restore order to the world.
 Once Specter has been defeated, monkeys run wild throughout the city, and the game takes a turn in a different direction, and the player is left to save the globe from being destroyed by mutant creatures around the world.

 In "Team Specter", Specter is on vacation and is alerted by the Piposaru that the monkeys have started to take over the world, without his permission.
 He is shown that someone has created a Specter impostor, and Specter goes to save the world, before he is defeated.
 Once the impostor is defeated, it's revealed it was a Pipotron called "Meta" and it can take form of any living creature.
 The Pipotrons used Meta to take control of the monkeys, and now that he is gone, the monkeys have gone wild throughout Tokyo, and mutant creatures have taken over the city.
 It's now up to Specter and his team to save the world.